310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% bubble Midori v2 %}
 You say that like it’s a good thing… I just find acting a pain to do… There was nothing I wanted so badly that I’d go through the effort of doing that.

 But things are different now.
-I have something I want—something I wanna get no matter *what* it takes.
+I have something I want — something I wanna get no matter *what* it takes.
 {% endbubble %}

 {% bubble Chiaki serious %}